S1N4X/SmithForge/readme.md

 9. Exports final unified model

 ## Notes
-- Default overlap is 0.1mm for proper model union
+- Default overlap is 0.1mm for proper model union (can be changed with --zshift)
 - Scale maintains aspect ratio in X/Y dimensions
 - Z-axis height is never modified (as per HueForge guidelines)
 - Models must have proper manifold geometry